DevExpress-Examples/wpf-data-grid-call-begindataupdate-and-enddataupdate-at-view-model-level/README.md

 # How to Call the BeginDataUpdate and EndDataUpdate Methods at the View Model Level
-This example demostrates how to call the [BeginDataUpdate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataControlBase.BeginDataUpdate) and [EndDataUpdate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataControlBase.EndDataUpdate) methods in the MVVM application.
+This example demostrates how to call the [BeginDataUpdate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataControlBase.BeginDataUpdate) and [EndDataUpdate](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.DataControlBase.EndDataUpdate) methods in a MVVM application.
 These methods allow you to accumulate changes and update data within the GridControl in one action.

+Follow these steps to use the methods in your application:
-Create a custom service that allows you to call the GridControl methods.
+1. Create a custom service that allows you to call the GridControl methods.

 ```cs
 ...